Awards: PhD, MScR

-Entrance to the PhD by Management programme is competitive.
+Entrance to both the PhD by Management programme and the MSc by Research is competitive.
 Academic credentials are important for a successful application, however, we also pay great attention to the fit of students to our academic programme, and particularly to the research interests of our academic faculty.

-Entry to the PhD programme is competitive, and usually requires that applicants have the following minimum qualifications:
+Entry to the PhD programme usually requires that applicants have the following minimum qualifications: